qiskit-community/qiskit-community-tutorials/chemistry/README.md

-# Qiskit Chemistry Tutorials, Samples and Input Files
+# Qiskit Chemistry Tutorials and Samples

 This folder contains some Jupyter Notebook examples showing how to run chemistry experiments using in Qiskit Chemistry.
 There are also Python code files too as well as some hdf5 files containing saved